larskristianhaga/stonks-only-go-up/README.md

 # Stonks only go up

-An chrome extension that removes the sell button on Nordnet.
+A Chrome extension that removes the sell button on Nordnet.
 Why?
 Since stonks only go up!

 Only works on Nordnet.no due to whitelisting of domain name.